davidk/pytinysong/README.md

 License
 -------

-pytinysong is licensed under the WTFPL
+`pytinysong` is licensed under the WTFPL.
+Using it for world domination is allowed.